 Electrode pads should be replaced to maintain their adhesive properties and effectiveness in delivering electric shocks.
 Follow these steps:

-Keep the AED software up-to-date to ensure compliance with current guidelines and enhance functionality.
+If applicable, AED software or firmware should be updated according to manufacturer guidance and documented; some models require authorized service for updates.
 Software updates include improvements in shock delivery algorithms and user interface enhancements.

 Here are the steps to perform software updates: